Understanding and Improving Profit Margins

 Calculating Gross Profit Margin

 The gross profit margin is a percentage that shows how much money a business makes after subtracting the cost of goods sold (COGS) from its revenue.
+Gross profit margin shows the profit made solely from sales before deducting operating costs, making it a key indicator of product profitability.
 It indicates how efficiently a business is producing its goods or services.
 In basic terms, a higher gross profit margin means the business keeps more money from each sale to cover other expenses and make a profit.

 To calculate gross profit margin:

-1. Determine revenue: Start with the total revenue generated from your work (e.g., completed jobs, services provided).
+- Determine revenue: Start with the total revenue generated from your work (e.g., completed jobs, services provided, or goods and services sold).

-2. Calculate Cost of Goods Sold (COGS): Identify all direct costs associated with the work, such as materials, labour, and other job-specific expenses.
+- Calculate Cost of Goods Sold (COGS): Identify all direct costs associated with the work, such as raw materials, labour, and other job-specific expenses.
+The total cost should include raw materials and any other direct costs required to deliver the product or service.

 For example, if your revenue is $10,000 and COGS is $6,000, your gross profit is $4,000.
 Thus, the gross profit margin would be: